 “There’s a secret passage, over here.”
 The baron went to the distant end of the fireplace and tugged and pushed at some loose hearth stones, then bent to the ground and hooked his fingers into a small gap between the floorboards and the chimney, took a wide stance, and pulled hard.
 A section three feet square came away, revealing a hole with a ladder.

 Dirk fetched his lantern from the kitchen exit, and lit it from the hearth.
 After taking the lantern, the baron descended into a passage.
 Megaera and Arslan followed.
-Dirk came last and dragged the section of floor over him and pulled it tight from below with a handle on its underside, blocking all light from the hall.
+Dirk came last and dragged the section of floor over him using a handle on its underside, blocking all light from the hall.

-With the lantern held up against the dark, the baron led the way through a stone corridor like the one they’d used to enter the keep.
-A hundred yards on, they passed a side corridor on the left and kept straight for fifty more.
-The hall ended in another ladder, bolted to the wall.
-The baron clambered up and gave a tentative push at the trap door above.
+With the lantern held up against the dark, the baron led them through a stone hallway.
+A hundred yards on, they passed a side corridor on the left and kept straight for fifty yards, to a dead end, where they came to another ladder bolted to the wall.
+The baron handed the lantern to Arslan.
+Then he clambered up and gave a tentative push at the trap door above.
 It didn’t move.
 He got up higher and strained, head bowed, with his shoulders against it.
-His effort moved the door up a mere inch and it fell back; then he sighed and climbed down.
+His effort budged the door up a mere inch and it fell back; then he sighed and climbed down.

 “The room above is a cell of the dungeons, normally kept empty.
 Perhaps your dusky giant here can try.”

 Megaera had a sudden presentiment of dark power up above.
-She had trained to recognize the feeling, like cold heavy air that shifted away when she tried to pin down its source, coupled with a vague discomfort of hunger and boredom.
+She had trained to recognize the feeling, like cold heavy air pressing down, raising the hairs on her arms, and tugging at her mind with a sympathetic discomfort of hunger and boredom.
 “You’ve disturbed something.”

 “A vampire?” the baron asked.

-She concentrated for a moment on the source of the hunger.
-To her relief, she felt the attention of only one, but it was surrounded by other, torpid vampires.
+She concentrated on the source of the hunger.
+To her relief, she felt the alertness of only one, but it was surrounded by other, torpid vampires that might wake at any time.
 There was a dragging sound overhead.
 “It’s coming.”
-After taking the light from Arslan, she waved them all back down the corridor.
+She waved them all back down the corridor.
 “Stand your ground behind me, but give me room.”